andreagemelli/doc2graph/README.md

  - --inference: bool (run inference on given document/s path/s)
  - --docs: list (list your absolute path to your document)

-Change directly `configs/train.yaml` for training settings or pass these flags to `src/main.py`.
+Change directly `configs/train.yaml` for training settings or pass these flags to `doc2graph/main.py`.
 To create your own model (changing hyperparams) copy `configs/models/*.yaml`.

 **Training/Testing**
 - --model: string [e2e, edge, gcn] (which model to use, which yaml file to load)
 - --gpu: int [Default -1] (which GPU to use.
-Set -1 to use CPU(
+Set -1 to use CPU)
 - --test: true / false (skip training if true)
 - --weights: strin(s) (provide weight file(s) relative path(s), if testing)